MoneyCashNodes/RestInsured-API/README.md

 This app is intended for educational purposes only.
 This project does not maintain user medical records with respect to health care needs or preferences.
 This app does not persist records of previous health care appointments or illness.

+## Structure
+* This app was structured using MVC (Model-View-Controller) architecture.
+* This project is deployed on Heroku using staging and production environments.
+* The primary resources utilized in this project are Node.js, Mongo DB, Mocha/ Chai, and Express Middleware.

 ## Summary
 ### MVP
 * Registered user takes in full name, email, location, provider, password info
+  * Password hashed so the password is never stored in plain text
 * Input of provider info and location
   * User location
   * Range of query
   * Insurance provider name